University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Assignment/public_health_microbial_genomics_assignment.md

 ## Part D - **[6 marks]**
 Please answer the following questions about the microbial genotyping practical:

 1. For the cgMLST results, at 10 allelic differences how many isolates remained clustered together and which isolates were they?
-Please include a screenshot demonstrating this **[2 marks]**
+Please list the isolates and include a screenshot demonstrating this **[2 marks]**

 2. Based on the MLST and cgMLST results how many outbreaks were present and what was the source of the outbreak? explain your answer. **[4 marks]**